cloudfoundry-incubator/kubecf/doc/dev/general.md

 #### Diego vs Eirini

 Diego is the standard scheduler used by kubecf to deploy CF applications.
-Eirini is an alternative talking more directly to the underlying Kube cluster.
+Eirini is an alternative to Diego that follows a more Kubernetes native approach, deploying the CF apps directly to a Kubernetes namespace.

-To activate this alternative use the option
+To activate this alternative, use the option
 `--set features.eirini.enabled=true` when deploying kubecf from its chart.

 #### Ingress

-By default the cluster is exposed through its kubernetes services.
+By default, the cluster is exposed through its Kubernetes services.

-To use the NGINX ingress instead it is necessary to:
+To use the NGINX ingress instead, it is necessary to:

-  - Install and configure the Nginx Ingress Controller.
+  - Install and configure the NGINX Ingress Controller.
-  - Configure kubecf to use ingress.
+  - Configure Kubecf to use the ingress controller.

 This has to happen before deploying kubecf.